VKorpelshoek/GridTrackNet/README.md

 Predict.getPredictions(frames, isBGRFormat = False)
 ```

-Receives as input a list of frames (number of frames should be a multiple of 5), and outputs a list of pixel coordinates for each input frame.
+Receives as input a list of concurrent frames (number of frames should be a multiple of 5), and outputs a list of pixel coordinates for each input frame.
 If no ball was detected, the model returns coordinate (0,0).
 In case the frames are in BGR format (such as when using OpenCV), specify this with the `isBGRFormat` argument.

 ## Custom Data Training Guide
 ### Overview